-After nearly two years of negotiations, the Legislature late last week approved a 10-year, $52 billion spending package intended to fix up California’s aging and dilapidated transportation systems.
+After nearly two years of negotiations, the Legislature late last week approved a massive $5 billion per year spending package intended to fix up California’s aging and dilapidated transportation systems.

 The package — known as SB 1 — represents significant progress on the things TransForm cares most about, with dramatic increases in funding for public transit, walking, and biking.
 What started as a business-as-usual funding package primarily for roads ended up as a surprisingly forward-looking plan for California’s transportation future.

 Thanks to consistent advocacy from TransForm and a strong coalition of allies, a significant number of our demands were met in the final bill language.

 Unfortunately, one vital improvement to SB 1was not made: addressing the harm that transportation infrastructure can do to our most vulnerable communities.
 And a last-second provision to weaken air quality protections for these very communities (completely unrelated to transportation funding), prevented TransForm and our allies from supporting the bill (more on this later).

 Our collective opposition to this polluting provision showed the depth of our commitment to environmental justice, and the strength of our growing movement for a future where all Californians — especially low-income communities and communities of color — can count on affordable, reliable, and healthy transportation choices that don’t harm their health.

 As in any deal, there were some other parts of the bill we would have liked to change, too, but from the relatively fair and efficient revenue mechanism to the ways the money will be invested, we think the deal represents a significant shift in our state transportation priorities.
 In the end, SB 1 may be the best bill we’ve ever opposed.